Mean-field games with rough common noise: the compactification approach: MFG with Rough Common Noise

 where

-By the rough (stochastic) It\^o's formula (Theorem 4.13 of \cite{RSDE}), $\tilde M_\phi$ is a $(\tilde \mP,\tilde \mF)$-martingale because it can be expressed by an It\^o integral against $\tilde W$\footnote{Here, we actually use the rough It\^o to $(\tilde X, \tilde W)$.
-It of course satisfies a RSDE with coefficients specified by \eqref{eq:extend-b-sigma}.}.
+By the rough (stochastic) It\^o formula (Theorem 4.13 of \cite{RSDE}), $\tilde M_\phi$ is a $(\tilde \mP,\tilde \mF)$-martingale because it can be expressed as an It\^o integral against $\tilde W$\footnote{Here, we actually apply the rough It\^o formula to $(\tilde X, \tilde W)$.
+It of course satisfies an RSDE with coefficients specified by \eqref{eq:extend-b-sigma}.}.

 Now, introduce the Riemann sum on $\tilde \Omega$: